 Any equipment used in the weighing of sacks of fuel or prepacked containers must be approved for trade use and comply with the accuracy requirements under weights and measures legislation.

-- deliveries in sacks to the consumer
+- deliveries in sacks

 - purchasing prepacked bags in retail outlets (petrol stations for example).